Rhetorical Questions – Definition, Examples & nastying

 To better illustrate, emphasize, and reiterate the (persuasive) points they want to make.
 Rhetorical questions can also invite further, unguided thought — even if they’re unanswerable.
 Open-ended queries make good starting points for free-flowing seminars and rhetorical debates.

 Occasionally, it can be.
 Poorly timed, targeted, or phrased rhetorical questions often appear to talk down to the reader — or appear to tell them what they should think.
-Accidental, pathetic humour (bathos) may result from questions that are too obscure or niche to be relatable or mistakenly express a truly unpopular opinion.
+Accidental, pathetic humor (bathos) may result from questions that are too obscure or niche to be relatable or mistakenly express a truly unpopular opinion.

 “How should I know?” is a question that shows frustration, while expecting no answer.